GoogleCloudPlatform/community/tutorials/antho-bare-metal-getting-started.md

 using Google Cloud operations capabilities to inspect the health of the deployed cluster.
 This tutorial assumes that you have a base understanding of both Google
 Cloud and Kubernetes, as well as familiarity operating from the command line in Cloud Shell.

 In this tutorial you deploy a two-node Kubernetes cluster that is registered with the Google Cloud Console.
-You use the `bmctl` commnd-line utility to create a skeleton configuration file that you customize, and then you deploy the cluster using `bmctl` and your customized configuration file.
+You use the `bmctl` command-line utility to create a skeleton configuration file that you customize, and then you deploy the cluster using `bmctl` and your customized configuration file.
 You then take a look at some automatically created Google Cloud Operations dashboards.